 Reimbursements are generally described as two payments: (1) a burial (including cremation) and funeral expense allowance, and (2) a plot interment allowance.

+The Veteran must also have been discharged under conditions other than dishonorable.
 In addition, at least one of the following conditions must be met:

 *Legal union means a formal relationship between the decedent and the survivor that existed on the date of the Veteran's death, which was recognized under the law of the State in which the couple formalized the relationship and evidenced by the State's issuance of documentation memorializing the relationship.

 Eligible surviving spouses of record are paid automatically upon notification of the Veteran’s death, without the need to submit a claim.
 VA may grant additional benefits, including the plot or interment allowance and transportation allowance, if it receives a claim for these benefits.

 Apply by filling out VA Form 21P-530, Application for Burial Benefits.
 You should attach a copy of the Veteran’s military discharge document (DD 214 or equivalent) and a death certificate.
 If you are claiming transportation expenses, please attach a receipt for the expenses paid.